Unique Crystals from Space: How Weightlessness Improves Semiconductor Quality

 Cosmonaut Zubritsky Reveals Details of Semiconductor Growth Experiment on the ISS

-Roscosmos cosmonaut Alexei Zubritsky, acting as a special correspondent for TASS, spoke in detail about the progress of the "Mirage" experiment on board the International Space Station (ISS).
-The project aims to grow semiconductor single crystals in microgravity, which could lead to a breakthrough in materials science and electronics.
+Roscosmos cosmonaut Alexei Zubritsky, acting as a TASS special correspondent, spoke in detail about the progress of the "Mirage" experiment on board the International Space Station (ISS).
+The project aims to grow semiconductor single crystals in microgravity conditions, which could lead to a breakthrough in materials science and electronics.

-According to Zubritsky, the process involves several stages: installing the heating unit, placing the test container with the material, evacuating the furnace, and subsequent melting.
+According to Zubritsky, the process involves several stages: installing a heating unit, placing a test container with the material, evacuating the furnace, and subsequent melting.

-On Earth, crystals of the same purity can be obtained, but in space it is easier to do.
-Under terrestrial conditions, special chambers and a lot of energy are required to create a vacuum, while on the ISS it is enough to open a few valves to connect the furnace to the external vacuum.
+On Earth, it is possible to obtain crystals of the same purity, but it is easier to do this in space.
+In terrestrial conditions, special chambers and a lot of energy are required to create a vacuum, while on the ISS it is enough to open several valves to connect the furnace to the external vacuum.

 The crystals are more homogeneous and become more valuable scientifically.
-He noted that on Earth, similar results require complex vacuum chambers and large energy expenditures, while on the ISS it is sufficient to use the external vacuum.
+He noted that on Earth, similar results require complex vacuum chambers and high energy consumption, while on the ISS it is sufficient to use the external vacuum.

 Sources